Aggressive driving

-Aggressive driving is defined by the National Highway Traffic Safety Administration as the behaviour of an individual who "commits a combination of moving traffic offences so as to endanger other persons or property."
+Aggressive driving is defined by the National Highway Traffic Safety Administration as the behavior of an individual who "Commits a combination of moving traffic offenses so as to endanger other persons or property."
+In the context of modern vehicle management, understanding and mitigating aggressive driving is a key component of effective Fleet management.

 Definitions

 In the UK, Road Drivers offers a basic definition of aggressive driving: